 - In a small bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.

 - Using a hand mixer or a stand mixer with the paddle attachment, cream the butter and sugar.
-Add the egg replacer, vanilla extract, and sour cream and mix until combined.
+Add the Greek yogurt and vanilla extract and mix until combined.